Railway safety statistics in the EU

 The sources used for the statistics in this publication are data reported to the European Union Agency for Railways (ERA).
 Railway safety data have been collected by ERA since 2006 through the Common Safety Indicators (CSIs).
 These were introduced by Annex I of the Railway Safety Directive (Directive 2004/49/EC).
 Member States have a legal obligation to submit their CSI data to the ERA.
 ERA publishes an overview of safety-related CSIs as soon as data have been consolidated.
 The CSIs data are reported via and available through the ERAIL system.
 The full set of CSI data is made available in the annually published Railway Safety Performance Report.
 Accident figures are reliable from 2010 onwards, following the strict application of standard definitions.
 In the past, Belgium, Poland and Slovakia typically reported all railway accidents instead of significant accidents only.
 This meant a lower count in several categories of accidents since 2010.

 Eurostat has signed an agreement with ERA to disseminate these railway safety data through Eurobase.
 The data disseminated by Eurostat constitute a subset of the data available at ERA.

-The railway accident data collected by ERA data are located in the “Horizontal multi-modal information (tran)” section under “Transport safety (tran_sf)” in Eurobase.
-Historic data based on Annex H can be found in the section “Railway transport - Accidents (rail_ac)”.
+The railway accident data collected by ERA data are located in the “Multimodal data (tran)” section under “Transport safety (tran_sf)” in Eurobase.
+Historic data based on Annex H can be found in the section “Railway transport - Accidents - Historical data (2004-2015) (rail_ac_h)”.